workflowhub-eu/about/citable.md

 ![citation](https://user-images.githubusercontent.com/253413/151154405-d027f1ef-2c27-4c94-ab03-0fb141b8611b.png)

-Note that as this generated citation is based on the corresponding [CSL styles](https://citationstyles.org/), which may not include the DOI as part of its template for Software citations, or may append a `.` to the showbn URL.
+Note that as this generated citation is based on the corresponding [CSL styles](https://citationstyles.org/), which may not include the DOI as part of its template for Software citations, or may append a `.` to the shown URL.

 Therefore remember to add the DOI to the citation in your reference manager, for instance as a comment or URL.